hexaeder/BlockSystems.jl/docs/src/index.md

   - inputs (`inputs`) which can be connected to the outputs of other systems.

 ## Types
-The base type for the IOSystems is `AbstractIOSystem` with the has two concrete implementations.
+The base type for the BlockSystems is `AbstractIOSystem` with the has two concrete implementations.
 ```@docs
 AbstractIOSystem
 ```